drupalsocialinitiative/social_auth_uber/README.txt

 -------------------

  * Composer Manager (https://www.drupal.org/project/composer_manager):
-   This module will help to install the League PHP library and Uber base library for the league, which are the libraries required to make user authentication.
+   This module will help to install the League PHP library and Uber base library for the league,which are the libraries required to make user authentication.

 INSTALLATION
 ------------